American Veterinary Medical History Society

 The American College of Veterinary Anesthesia and Analgesia exits to promote the highest standards of clinical practice of veterinary anesthesia and analgesia and defines criteria for designating veterinarians with advanced training as specialists in the clinical practice of veterinary anesthesiology.
 The ACVAA issues certificates to those meeting these criteria, maintains a list of such veterinarians, and advances scientific research and education in veterinary anesthesiology and analgesia.

-This site also provides access to a history of the ACVAA's founding written by Drs.
-Charles E. Short and Lawrence R. Soma
+Th ACVAA;s site provides access to the following history by founding members Drs.
+Charles E. Short and Lawrence R. Soma.

 American College of Veterinary Radiology (ACVR)